Rules of the course

 Role of the semestral project in the grading

-While the semestral projects are not mandatory, without them you will not be able to the the highest grade A. On the other hand, if you do the project and your report is accepted, and you pass the exam, the grade you receive in the exam will be automatically improved by one (e.g., from C do B).
+While the semestral projects are not mandatory, without them you will not be able to get the highest grade A. On the other hand, if you do the project and your report is accepted, and you pass the exam, the grade you receive in the exam will be automatically improved by one (e.g., from C do B).